fbpixelCan Sperm Fall Out After IUI? | Thomson Medical

 Is some sperm leakage normal after IUI?

 Yes, it's completely normal to notice fluid leakage after IUI, but this is not the sperm itself.
 The actual sperm is safely positioned in your uterus where it needs to be.
 What you may see coming out is lubricant or saline used during the procedure, natural cervical mucus that increases around ovulation, or small amounts of the sperm washing medium used to prepare the sample.
-This discharge doesn't affect your chances of success at all.
+This type of discharge is typically not considered to affect the outcome of the procedure.

 How early can implantation occur after IUI?